The Franchise Law Review: Switzerland

 There is no specific registration requirement for franchises, nor a state registry of franchisors.

-However, apart from the statutory obligations applicable to the different types of business entities (corporations, limited liability companies, and so on) to register in the commercial register, any commercial activities performed by natural persons require registration in the commercial register if they generate 100,000 francs or more annually pursuant to Article 3 Paragraph 1 of the Commercial Register Ordinance.
+However, apart from the statutory obligations applicable to the different types of business entities (corporations, limited liability companies, and so on) to register in the commercial register, any commercial activities performed by natural persons require registration in the commercial register if they generate 100,000 francs or more annually pursuant to Article 931 Paragraph 1 CO.

 iv Mandatory clauses